level12/keg-app-cookiecutter/{{cookiecutter.project_dashed}}-src/readme.rst

 #.
 Copy the file `{{cookiecutter.project_namespace}}-config-example.py` at the root of this project to
    `{{cookiecutter.project_namespace}}-config.py`.
 Adjust settings as needed for your local dev environment.

 #.
+Copy the file `.flaskenv-example` at the root of this project to `.flaskenv`.
+Adjust settings as
+   needed for your local dev environment.

+#.
 Run `tox` and verify the tests pass.
 Read the tox file to learn how this project sets up
    dependencies and runs tests.